Marconi-Stem/Firewalker/Notes.md

 ## 1. Introduction

 The Firewalker LED light project was inspired by Becky Stern.
+It uses a small microcontroller called the Gemma M0(add sound?) and a string of multi-colored lights called the *NeoPixel

-She wanted to have sneakers that glow in the dark.
-At the Marconi musuem we decided it would be great if we could put our lights on anything, like a bike helmet or sewn to the back of your jacket.
+At the Chatham Marconi Museum, we decided to use her ideas and parts list to make a set of lights that can be placed on a bike helmet or sewn to the front or back of a coat.

 ## 2. Hardware
 ### 2.1 Supplies list